Featured image of post Foreign Keys Are Not Optional

 -- Detail: Key (order_id)=(9912) is not present in table "orders".

-And there it is — orphaned data that’s been silently accumulating.
+There it is: orphaned data that’s been silently accumulating.
 The constraint can’t be added until every violation is found and resolved.
 On a large, busy database with years of drift, that cleanup alone can take weeks of careful work.
 Starting with the constraints on day one avoids this entirely.

 What foreign keys actually give you